citp/privacy-policy-historical/c/cu/cus/cushmanwakefield.com.md

 ### Use of cookies, web beacons and other devices

-For information about how we use cookies, web beacons and other devices to monitor users’ behaviour, please see our Cookie Policy at www.cushmanwakefield.com/cookies-policy (may change)
+For information about how we use cookies, web beacons and other devices to monitor users’ behavior, please see our Cookie Policy at www.cushmanwakefield.com/cookies-policy (may change)

 ### How do we use your information for marketing?